CTS: Concurrent Teacher-Student Reinforcement Learning for Legged Locomotion: Results

-We evaluated the velocity tracking performance in simulation under various terrain conditions by distributing 8192 robots evenly among four types of terrains.
-Linear velocity commands were uniformly sampled from [-1.0, 1.0] m/s.
-Tracking errors are quantified using the norms $\Vert\boldsymbol{v}_{xy}^\text{cmd} - \boldsymbol{v}_{xy}\Vert_2$.
-To minimize the impact of randomness during the training process, the results presented in the Table~\ref{tab:tracking err} are the average outcomes of policies trained with five different seeds.
-It shows that the tracking capability of our method outperforms the other methods on all terrains.
+We evaluated velocity tracking performance under various terrain conditions by distributing 8192 robots evenly among four types of terrains.
+Velocity commands were uniformly sampled from $[-1.0, 1.0]$ m/s.
+Tracking errors are quantified using the metric $\Vert\boldsymbol{v}_{xy}^\text{cmd} - \boldsymbol{v}_{xy}\Vert_2$.
+Fig.~\ref{fig:tracking_mse} presents the average tracking error (y-axis) of different training methods under four types of terrains.
+The points represent the average values of the policies trained under 5 different seeds, while the lines indicate the standard deviation.
+It shows that student of CTS achieves a reduction in velocity tracking error compared to the student trained in two-stage teacher-student, with improvements of 17.85\% on slopes, 19.12\% on rough slopes, 7.9\% on stairs, and 21.85\% on discrete obstacles.
+On the stair terrain, the velocity tracking performance of the baseline and EstimateNet is relatively poor compared to other methods.
+We believe this is because the stair terrain is the most challenging for maintaining good velocity tracking among all terrains.
+Therefore, it requires the terrain information from the privileged information more significantly, which explains why the three methods directly guided by privileged information exhibit better velocity tracking performance on the stair terrain.

-To evaluate the robustness of policy, we perturbed robots in the simulation under various terrains by applying random force to the robot’s body and record their survival rates.
-Specifically, the direction of the push was chosen randomly, with the applied force inducing a velocity change of approximately 2m/s of the robots.
-Results in Table~\ref{tab:push survive} show that our method is more robust in challenging terrains.